 - Salt and freshly ground black pepper

-To make the béchamel, start by warming the milk with the onion, bay and mace.
+Start by warming the milk with the onion, bay and mace.
 Leave to cool and infuse.
 Melt the butter, add the flour and cook for a minute or so.
 Start slowly adding the milk but by bit without boiling until all the milk is used, and the sauce is thick and creamy.
 Season and grate in a little nutmeg.
 You can set the sauce aside without a skin forming if you cover the surface of the sauce with some cling wrap.

-To make the pasta, wilt the spinach in a large pan with some olive oil.
+Wilt the spinach in a large pan with some olive oil.
 Drain the spinach and squeeze out as much liquid as you can by wrapping it in a clean tea towel and twisting.
 Blitz the spinach with the eggs in a blender and pass through a sieve, discarding any fibrous waste.
 Measure the flour into a bowl.
 Tip the bowl out onto your surface and use the bottom of the bowl to create a well in the flour.
 Pour the egg mixture into the well and use a dough cutter to gradually chop and work in the eggs to the flour.
 Once the mixture is gaining nothing from the cutter, use your hands to knead the pasta to the point where a poked finger results in the sprung back pasta ball over less than 10 seconds.
 Wrap the pasta ball in clingfilm and chill for 20 mins.

 Set an oven to 220˚C.